SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/feather-river/feather-hallprint-returns.md

     excel table.
 I choose to look at this sheet because it seemed the most useful but I am not sure it is the best information.

+### Next Steps

+-   Hallprint returns data has similar columns as some of the carcass data so it might be more fitting to put it under there.
+Or hallprint returns data and hallprint data could be its own entity due to how different the data are.
+Also need to figure out which one of the many excel data sheet under hallprint data is the most useful.

 ### Save cleaned data back to google cloud

 ``` r